Baby on the way

 for delivery.
 Even the back legs are tucked under.
 A ewe cannot

 deliver a breech lamb on her own.
+In fact, she will go into hard labor.
 Usually, the back legs are brought

 forward and the lamb is delivered backwards.
 Care is taken